NeuroQuestAi/five-factor-e/README.md

 The main idea of the project is to facilitate the use of **Python** developers who want to use **IPIP-NEO** in their projects. *The project is also done in pure Python, it doesn't have any dependencies on other libraries*.

+Notes: *The project is based on the work of [Dhiru Kholia](https://github.com/kholia/IPIP-NEO-PI), and is an adaptation of Neural7 for a version that can be reused in other projects of the company.*

 ### Synopsis 🌐

 A little theory, the The Big Five or Five Factor is made up of **5** great human personalities also known as the *O.C.E.A.N*.
 Are they: